ICFAI-LAW School BA-LLB / BBA-LLB Admissions 2025

 The logical reasoning for CLAT 2026 is the section that requires the candidate to apply critical thinking and rational thinking to dwell over a situation in the problem statement, identify underlying assumptions, and draw conclusions from it.

-The number of CLAT logical reasoning questions vary between 22 to 26 as per the revised pattern.
+The number of CLAT logical reasoning questions varies between 22 to 26 as per the revised pattern.
 The logical reasoning section has a 20% weight in the overall CLAT paper.
 This section comprises 4 to 6 passages that are around 300 words long and include MCQs based on the passage.
 The passages in the CLAT logical reasoning sections are extracted from editorials in popular newspapers such as The Telegraph.
 They could also be drawn from articles in popular magazines.

 Particulars | Details |